DivasGupta7/weather-app/README.md

 There is mainly javascript, HTML & basics of CSS used in this project.
 It includes some buttons options that perform the task as mentioned.
+With the help of openweathermap API (link- https://openweathermap.org/), It fatches current weather related data and it includes Weather report on daily basis.
+Some more interesting features, like backend part so that user could create their own account and bookmarked cities of their choices and 5-Day forcasting weather, will be included further.

 * OpenWeatherMap API used in the project.